meshapi/grpc-api-gateway/docs/quickstart/http_binding.md

 }
 ```

-1. We create a gRPC connection to our own gRPC server. gRPC API Gateway uses this connection to communicate with the gRPC our services.
+1. We create a gRPC connection to our own gRPC server. gRPC API Gateway uses
+this connection to communicate with our gRPC services.
-2. `RegisterEchoServiceHandler` is a generated function and will register the `EchoService` to the gateway mux.
+2. `RegisterEchoServiceHandler` is a generated function that registers the `EchoService` to the gateway mux.

 ## See it in action